Cats Roaming the Streets if Rome

 Volunteers are always needed and sometimes help in unexpected ways.
 The website www.romancats.com was created by two volunteers from Holland.
 The information-packed website also includes an historical overview of the Area Sacra di Largo di Torre Argentina.
 Click on "Cat Database" for a directory of the residents' photos with their names, a characteristic or two, and the date they arrived at the shelter.
 There is also an on-line shop where you can purchase kitty-inspired gift items.

 The most urgent need for the cat sanctuary is to find new families for the homeless pets.
 One visitor even flew all the way back from New York to adopt, because she could not forget the furry friend she made in Rome.
-"Adopt at a Distance" is available for those unable to take a pet home with them For a small donation, you can choose a cat to support.
+Cats distant adoption is available for those unable to take a pet home with them.
+For a small donation, you can choose a cat to support.
 You will be kept informed of how your pet is doing and will be sent photos periodically.
+You can also donate through Paypal, an easy and handy way to support the feline community of Rome.

 By Martha Miller